thom4parisot/content-edit/README.md

 An *edit in place* is nice but can rarely catch on your UI/UX needs or more complex workflows.
 Because in the real life, you may have several other requirements than the edit (your backoffice framework for example).

-The idea is then too *almost look inline edit* but to **fully rely on HTML forms you totally own and control**.
+The idea is then to *almost look inline edit* by **fully relying on HTML forms you totally own and control**.

 ![Animated Demo GIF Presents…](demo/demo.gif)